 Have Your Say about Classo for Online English Teaching

 What are your thoughts about this company?
 Is it a winner, or are you considering another option for teaching English online to Korean students?
+If you are considering teaching abroad in Korea, check out SMOE and TaLK programs.
 Leave a comment below and let us know what you think.
 We’d love to hear from you.

 Also, be sure to give this article a share on Facebook, Pinterest, or Twitter.
 It’ll help other busy English teachers, like yourself find this useful resource.